 Blogging requires you to have a passion or strong desire to write what you love or know.
 If you are blogging about the “in” thing in the hopes of making money, you won’t last long.
 I know that billions of dollars are spent every year on weight loss products but I wouldn’t blog about it because I would be bored in two weeks and would run out of things to say.
 I wouldn’t blog about fashion because my taste is very limited haha.

 While you can start a little vague, eventually you’ll need to focus because you want to attract an engaged consumer base not just random people who are only interested in one thing you posted six months ago.

 If you haven’t started yet but have an idea about blogging try writing up several article ideas.
 Brain dump for a couple hours.
 Then spend a week or two writing 9-10 articles that are at least 900-1000 words in length.
 If this is extremely difficult or if you are irritated with the process, then you likely need to find a different niche.

 Here is a full guide to helping you get a blog set up.
-The guide is free and put together by the blogger who inspired me to go for it!
+The guide is free.

 Let’s say you’ve decided to start your blog.
 You Rock!

 After you find your platform, hopefully, WordPress.Org, you’ll need to find a web host to host the website for you.
 The platform is free but the hosting is not.

 I researched this for months before starting my blog and read at least 30 lengthy articles that scrutinized and cheered for different hosts.
 I read some incredibly bogus claims and read complaints from the BBB to see which companies were really taking care of their customers.